Depictions of Muhammad: Background

 In Islam, although nothing in the Quran explicitly bans images, some supplemental hadith explicitly ban the drawing of images of any living creature; other hadith tolerate images, but never encourage them.
-Hence, most Muslims avoid visual depictions of Muhammad or any other prophet such as Moses or Abraham.
+Hence, most Muslims avoid visual depictions of any prophet or messenger such as Muhammad, Moses, and Abraham.

-Most Sunni Muslims believe that visual depictions of all the prophets of Islam should be prohibited and are particularly averse to visual representations of Muhammad.
-The key concern is that the use of images can encourage idolatry.
-In Shia Islam, however, images of Muhammad are quite common nowadays, even though Shia scholars historically were against such depictions.
+Most Sunni Muslims believe that visual depictions of all the prophets and messengers should be prohibited and are particularly averse to visual representations of Muhammad.
+The key concern is that the use of images can encourage shirk or "idolatry".
+In Shia Islam, however, images of Muhammad are quite common nowadays even though historically, Shia scholars opposed such depictions.
 Still, many Muslims who take a stricter view of the supplemental traditions will sometimes challenge any depiction of Muhammad, including those created and published by non-Muslims.

 Many major religions have experienced times during their history when images of their religious figures were forbidden.
 In Judaism, one of the Ten Commandments states "Thou shalt not make unto thee any graven image", while in the Christian New Testament all covetousness (greed) is defined as idolatry.
-In Byzantine Christianity during the periods of Iconoclasm in the 8th century, and again during the 9th century, visual representations of sacred figures were forbidden, and only the Cross could be depicted in churches.
+During the periods of Byzantine Iconoclasm in the eighth century, and again during the ninth century, visual representations of sacred figures were forbidden by the Ecumenical Patriarchate of Constantinople, and only the Christian cross could be depicted in churches.
 The visual representation of Jesus and other religious figures remains a concern in parts of stricter Protestant Christianity.